EU funds report on Roma community in Ukraine

 The report makes recommendations to the Ukrainian government and local authorities, between them:

-- The long-term sustainability of Roma CSOs and mediators must become a priority for the Ukraine authorities.
+- The long-term sustainability of Roma CSOs and mediators must become a priority for the Ukrainian authorities.
 Evidence shows that the most effective measures to address social inclusion are those led by community members themselves (Roma mediators).

 - While Ukraine has taken a number of steps to amend its legislation to be in line with international standards and has publicly stated its commitment to promoting the inclusion of Roma and other minorities, many of these promises have remained unrealized.
 The Ukrainian government must demonstrate its ability to achieve these ambitions in the future, with a new post-2020 integration strategy that draws on the work and experience of Roma CSOs.